haondt/linktiles/docs/user_guide.md

 - `$all(tag1 tag2 tag3)` - Form a group with multiple space-delimited tags.
 The captured links must belong to all tags in the list.
 - `$any(tag1 tag2 tag3)` - Form a group with multiple space-delimited tags where the captured links must belong to at least one of the tags in the list.
 - `$named(title tag)` - Create a group with a title.
-Accepts a title and a tag seperated by a space.
+Accepts a title and a tag separated by a space.
 If you want to include a space in the title, you can escape the space with a backslash.
 - `$ungrouped` - A reference to the ungrouped links, you can use this to create a named grouped with them or choose what order they appear in.

 Grouping operators can also be freely nested within each other, for example: `$named(1\ to\ 3 $any(tag1 tag2 tag3))` would produce a named group "1 to 3", than contains all bookmarks with any of the tags `tag1`, `tag2`, `tag3`.